NordicSemiconductor/npmx/PORTING.md

 // TODO: Verify that ret == NPMX_SUCCESS
 ```

-This GPIO must be connected to a Host processor GPIO, which must be configured to generate interrupts.
-This is a hardware specific function which you must implement.
+This GPIO must be connected to a host processor GPIO that must be configured to generate interrupts.
+You must implement this hardware-specific function.

-The application must provide callback functions for each interrupt type it wants to receive, and additionally enable these interrupts.
-This is done via `npmx_core_register_cb` and `npmx_core_event_interrupt_enable` functions.
+The application must provide callback functions for each interrupt type it wants to receive and enable these interrupts.
+Use the `npmx_core_register_cb` and `npmx_core_event_interrupt_enable` functions for this.

-When an interrupt is detected on the Host processor side, npmx must be informed of this by calling the `npmx_core_interrupt` function.
-This simply sets a flag in npmx.
-The actual interrupt processing happens when the `npmx_core_proc` function is called. `npmx_core_proc` reads and clears the event registers, and triggers callback functions registered by the application.
+When an interrupt is detected on the host processor side, npmx must be informed of this using the `npmx_core_interrupt` function.
+This sets a flag in npmx.
+The actual interrupt processing happens when the `npmx_core_proc` function is called.
+It reads and clears the event registers, and triggers callback functions registered by the application.
+> [!IMPORTANT]
-> **_NOTE:_** `npmx_core_interrupt` can be safely called from an interrupt handler, but `npmx_core_proc` should not be. `npmx_core_proc` performs TWI read/write operations and calls user-registered callbacks.
+> `npmx_core_interrupt` can be safely called from an interrupt handler, but `npmx_core_proc` should not be. `npmx_core_proc` performs TWI read/write operations and calls user-registered callbacks.

+> [!NOTE]
-> **_NOTE:_** The nPM13xx interrupt GPIO signal will be active until the interrupt event registers are cleared by calling the `npmx_core_proc` function.
+> The nPM13xx interrupt GPIO signal will be active until the interrupt event registers are cleared by calling the `npmx_core_proc` function.

-Below is an example using nRF5 SDK where the application connects nPM1300 GPIO3 to nRF52840 P1.12, and enables interrupt for "VBUS" events.
+In the following nRF5 SDK example, the application connects the nPM1300 GPIO3 to nRF52840 P1.12 and enables an interrupt for VBUS events:

 ```
 #include <nrfx_gpiote.h>